 However, the study only involved 20 participants, and they were all between the ages of 16 and 18, long before age-related gum recession starts to set in.

-A 2009 article also highlighted the potential benefits of green tea for fighting common bacterial causes of gum inflammation.
-A 2011 study concluded that applying aloe vera gel just under the gums also reduced bacteria and inflammation.
+A also highlighted the potential benefits of green tea for fighting common bacterial causes of gum inflammation.
+A concluded that applying aloe vera gel just under the gums also reduced bacteria and inflammation.
 However, the study only involved 15 participants.

 While all this research suggests that these natural remedies may be beneficial to your oral health, none of them demonstrated any ability to make gum tissue grow back.
 There’s no treatment — natural or medical — that can make receding gums grow back.